Chalk home page

 GitHub Action

-Chalk can be easily integrated in a GitHub Action.
+You can also run integration tests as part of your CI/CD pipeline using the Chalk GitHub Action.
 You will need to create a Chalk token from the settings page of your dashboard and store the resulting client id and secret as GitHub Secrets.

 name: Chalk Integration Test